"It's a nightmare" | Runaway teen still missing without medication, money or transportation

 All that success fell when Breonna stopped taking her psychiatric medications in 2021.
 Amy said her daughter stole a car and ran away, which resulted in police arresting her.

 The Knoxville Police Department said there are several agencies working to locate her.
-They believe she is in the McMinn County area.
+It believes she is in the McMinn County area.

 In a statement, the department said, "Gardner, who is also in DCS custody, has not yet been located and in all likelihood is avoiding law enforcement.
 There are general concerns for her safety based on her lack of funds, transportation or place to stay.
 However, there is not evidence at this point to suggest that she has been victimized or is a danger to anyone else.
 There is also not anything to suggest that she is in any kind of imminent danger."